Support for foster carers

 If you have an emergency that outside of these hours, contact our emergency duty social worker for support.

-After you have been approved, you become a member of the Lewisham Foster Carer’s Association (LFCA).
-We will pay for your membership of the national association, the Fostering Network, which offers regular newsletters and independent advice and support to foster carers across the country.
+After you have been approved, we will pay for your membership of the national association, the Fostering Network, which offers regular newsletters and independent advice and support to foster carers across the country.

 Many of the children in foster care will continue to have regular contact with their own families, who remain an essential part of their lives.
 Foster carers need to be able to positively support this.
 We offer our foster carers support and guidance to do this.